JGN1/ewd-api-labs-2023/README.md

 ---------------------------------------------------------------------
 ## Independent learning.
 ---------------------------------------------------------------------
-As explained earlier in this report, I wanted to preserve teh original configuration of my React Movies Application, as it already included SUPABASE authentication.
+As explained earlier in this report, I wanted to preserve the original configuration of my React Movies Application, as it already included SUPABASE authentication.
 To get the assignment 2 API integrated with my application a significant amount of changes would be required.
 I decided the best way to acheive this was to set up two environments:
 + dev - which would host and run my React Movie Application in its original form with SUPABASE integration
 + stage - which would hook directly to my API for authentication and other features.

 To achieve this I implemented two main aspects within the code:
-+ Use of if statement and environmental variables as 'switches' for local small changes
++ Use of 'if' statements and environmental variables as 'switches' for local small changes
-+ Use of total rewrite of file on startup with content dependent on environment
++ Use of total rewrite of authProvider context file on startup with content dependent on environment

 Within my React application I created a second .env file - `.env.stage`.
 Within this file I set variables specific to the particular environment.
 The following show the variables that differed between environments